Jahanzaib5/color-chooser-app-javafx/README.md

 #
 ## For VM options : --module-path "path-to-openjfx-lib-folder" --add-modules javafx.controls,javafx.fxml
 #
-In this project, bidirectional bindings have been used between the Sliders and the TextFields such that modifying a TextField’s value updates the corresponding slider.
+In this project, bidirectional bindings have been used between the Sliders and the TextFields such that modifying a TextField’s value updates the corresponding slider and vice versa.
 #